ClickHouse/clickhouse-docs/docs/en/concepts/glossary.md

 ## Dictionary

 A dictionary is a mapping of key-value pairs that is useful for various types of reference lists.
-It is a powerful feature that allows for efficient use of dictionaries in queries, which is often more efficient than using a `JOIN` with reference tables
+It is a powerful feature that allows for the efficient use of dictionaries in queries, which is often more efficient than using a `JOIN` with reference tables.

 ## Parts

 A physical file on a disk that stores a portion of the table's data.
-This is different to a partition, which is a logical division of a table’s data that is created using a partition key.
+This is different from a partition, which is a logical division of a table’s data that is created using a partition key.

 ## Replica